 If you need to start on a new career path due to layoffs or a disability, consider getting trained in a new field and getting a bachelor’s degree to increase your earning potential.

 Many courses are offered online for the convenience of the students, so you’ll be able to study at your own pace and around your own schedule.
-If you want to stay competitive in the job market or feel the need to take on new challenges at work, online courses are also designed for upskilling, reskilling, and retraining workers, helping them advance in their careers.
-For example, you can up your IT knowledge with a Bachelor of Science in Information Technology and learn in-demand skills, making you a valuable asset for the company you work for.
+If you want to stay competitive in the job market or feel the need to take on new challenges at work, online courses are also designed to upskill, reskill, and retrain workers, helping them advance in their careers.
+For example, you can enhance your IT knowledge with a Bachelor of Science in Information Technology and acquire in-demand skills, making you a valuable asset to the company you work for.

 Once you’ve earned your degree, you’ll need to update your resume.
-Get started with a free resume builder that lets you create a professional-looking resume that details your skills and talents.
+Get started with a free resume builder that allows you to create a professional-looking resume that highlights your skills and talents.
 You’ll also be able to add your own images, photos, and color scheme.

 Start a New Fitness Routine

 Regular exercise can do wonders for your self-esteem, so find an activity you enjoy and start reaping the benefits of a regular fitness regimen.
 As you notice your body getting fitter and your strength level increases, you’ll feel more confident about yourself and what you can accomplish in your life.
-If you enjoy company, consider joining a group class for aerobic exercises, spinning, yoga, or kickboxing.
+If you enjoy being with others, consider joining a group class for aerobic exercises, spinning, yoga, or kickboxing.
 You can even join a local team and play flag football, softball, or basketball, or go hiking or cycling with a local group and make some new friends in the process.
-If you prefer to do things on your own, swimming is also a great exercise for the whole body.
+If you prefer to do things on your own, swimming is also a great full-body exercise.

 Eat Healthier

 You don’t need to wait until the new year to make eating healthier a priority.
-Visit your local farmers’ market and buy fresh fruits and veggies from your area, then find recipes to turn them into delicious, healthy dishes.
-Try not to skip meals to avoid drops in your blood sugar levels, which can make you sleepy, listless, and irritable.
-Instead, try to keep a regular eating schedule to avoid overeating, and grab a healthy snack between meals if you’re hungry.
-To maintain your energy levels throughout the day, opt for snacks that contain a balance of carbohydrates, protein, and healthy fats, such as nuts, fruit, and yogurt.
+Visit your local farmers’ market and buy fresh fruits and veggies from your area, then find recipes to turn them into delicious, nutritious dishes.
+Try not to skip meals to avoid drops in your blood sugar levels, which can cause you to feel sleepy, listless, and irritable.
+Instead, try to maintain a regular eating schedule to avoid overeating, and opt for a healthy snack between meals if you feel hungry.
+To keep your energy levels throughout the day, opt for snacks that contain a balance of carbohydrates, protein, and healthy fats, such as nuts, fruit, and yogurt.

 Sleep Better